ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 10.7.1.2 Field-level Caching

 The GraphQL field-level caching can be enabled only for a specific field.
 This can be done by providing the [field cache configurations](#723-field-level-cache-configuration).
 Once the field-level caching is enabled for a field, it will be applied to the sub-fields of that field.
+The field-level cache configuration can be used to override the operation-level cache configurations.

 #### 10.7.1.3 Cache Eviction